cheo2322/rental-car/README.md

 # Rental Car web service

+## First Tasks
+- Create Roles

 ## User Stories

-**US1** : As a Client, I would like to rent a car as a new user. :hourglass:
+- **US1** : As a new Client, I would like to be registered in the system :hourglass:
+  Endpoints: POST Person, POST Client, POST License
+- **US2**:

+- **US#** : As a registered Client, I would like to filter Cars by brand :rocket:
-**US-Pending** : Upload photo for client.
+- **TD** : Upload photo for client.
 Upload photo for license.
-Ask for interests to the client.
+Ask for interests to the client :
+  hammer_and_wrench:

 ## Glossary